 There are a variety of avenues open to you if you’re ready to explore meditation.
 Some people prefer guided meditation (taking a class or workshop with a certified teacher), while others like the convenience of self-meditation at home.
 There are excellent books, DVDs, CDs and apps available to help you.
 Or, you can try it right now:

 - Sit up straight but comfortably in a quiet place.
-Light a candle or play soft music if you like to enhance the ambience and deflect distractions.
+Light a candle or play soft music if you like to enhance the ambiance and deflect distractions.

 - Begin to become aware of your breathing.
 Focus on the sensations of your inhalations and exhalations.